 We know this day is coming.
-We hope for it, work hard for it, and yet…we can find ourselves wishing it away when it arrives.
-For 18 years, we prepare to take our kids to college.
+We hope for it and work hard, yet we can find ourselves wishing it away when it arrives.
+For 18 years, we prepared to take our teens to college on move-in day.
 We cultivate their independence, encourage their achievements, and sit alongside them through the roller coaster ride of college admissions.

-What to think about when you driving home to your empty nest
+What to think about when you are driving home to your empty nest

-The ride or flight home can feel like forever, and that empty, cold feeling — part tears and part fears — can for seem all-consuming.
+The ride or flight home can feel like forever, and that empty, cold feeling — part tears and part fears — can seem all-consuming.
 I get this.
 I did this.
 I sobbed my way home after dropping each of my kids.
+I was forced to pull over on the side of the highway because driving through the tears is just dangerous.
 But at some point, each time, I reminded myself that there is a different way to look at this.

-Sure, a few tears escaped (okay, more than a few), and the feeling of loss was, briefly, all-consuming, but there are things we need to remind ourselves of that can make this day one of triumph instead of sadness.
+Sure, a few tears escaped (okay, more than a few), and the feeling of loss was, briefly, all-consuming, but there are things we need to remind ourselves of that can make this day of triumph instead of sadness.
+Here are a few thoughts to help you, maybe, see it differently.

 1. Your teen is already a huge success.

-2. While you are suffused with pride for your teen, spend a moment feeling a tiny bit proud of yourself.
+2. While you are proud of your teen, feel slightly proud of yourself.

 3. Keep patting your back because you also raised a good person.

-Your teen is going out into the world as a kind, caring person.
-When you look across their face, the one with only the merest traces of their child self, you are looking at a person who will make the world a better place.
-So reflect for a moment on the wonderful fact that your life and many others have been made better by the amazing person you brought into the world.
+Your teen is entering the world as a kind, caring person.
+When you look across their face, the one with only the merest traces of their childhood self, you look at a person who will make the world better.
+So reflect momentarily on the wonderful fact that your life and many others have been made better by the fantastic person you brought into the world.
+They are entering a new community and will probably make a contribution there as well, be proud of yourself for your role in this.

 4. Remind yourself that you took him to college.